phimeyer/phimeyer.github.io/_pages/research.md

 - Meyer, Philipp.
 Open justice at apex courts.
 A new perspective for comparative research on courts.
     - <p style="line-height: 1.5;" align="left"><span style="font-size: medium;"><a style="line-height: 1.5;" href="https://phimeyer.github.io/publication/Meyer_Open_Justice"><span style="color: #333333;"><span style="font-size: medium;">More about this Project</span></span></a>

  - Meyer, Philipp.
-Discussing case law and promoting the rule of law: reports on bilateral court meetings as a novel data source to assess transjudicial communication. <i>Under Review</i>.
+Discussing case law and promoting the rule of law: reports on bilateral court meetings as a novel data source to assess transjudicial communication.
    - <p style="line-height: 1.5;" align="left"><span style="font-size: medium;"><a style="line-height: 1.5;" href="https://phimeyer.github.io/publication/Meyer_JudicialDiplomacy"><span style="color: #333333;"><span style="font-size: medium;">More about this Project</span></span></a>